-Start with an Indoor Warm Up
+Start with an Indoor Warm-Up

-The key here is be sure not to start sweating, as this will create dangerous conditions when you sweat starts to freeze when you head outdoors.
+The key here is to be sure not to start sweating, as this will create dangerous conditions when your sweat starts to freeze when you head outdoors.

-By the time you step out into the cold, you already be feeling the heat, and ready for a cool relief.
+By the time you step out into the cold, you already be feeling toasty and ready for the cool relief.

 Plus as you workout, you may find that you get way too hot in that jacket, and need to remove a layer to prevent sweating.

 A flannel set is a perfect base layer to keep you warm without adding bulkiness to your clothing.

 That said, you should still wear a jacket on top of all your layers.

 Use a Heart Rate Monitor

 Most of the time, this can be a decent gauge.
-In winter however, it's completely inaccurate.
+In winter, however, it's completely inaccurate.

 Sweat is designed to help cool your body heat.
 In spring, fall and summer, that's exactly what sweat does.

 Instead of using sweat to gauge your workout intensity, buy a heart rate monitor.

 Stick to Daytime Workouts

 Don't underestimate the amount of heat sunlight on your skin can generate.

 Even if the temperature outside is the same day and night, you'll feel a lot warmer when you have the sun on your skin.

-Wait before Taking Clothes Off
+Wait Before Taking Your Clothes Off

 Give your body 5 to 10 more minutes in your workout clothes to build up heat and take off your layers slowly.